 “We trust that, even with the issuance of the award, the parties will act in good faith and with due regard for the rights and interests of innocent third parties who are not involved in the dispute between CJHDevCo and the BCDA,” he pointed out.

-Despite the legal battle, the CJHDevCo executive assured their sub-lessees and sub-locators in Baguio City’s major tourism and recreation center that their rights and interests would be protected and respected.
+go to site Despite the legal battle, the CJHDevCo executive assured their sub-lessees and sub-locators in Baguio City’s major tourism and recreation center that their rights and interests would be protected and respected.

-“The BCDA consented to all sub-leases within the camp when it expressly gave, in the lease agreement itself, CJHDevCo the right to sub-lease various areas and real estate inventory therein,” he said.
+go to link “The BCDA consented to all sub-leases within the camp when it expressly gave, in the lease agreement itself, CJHDevCo the right to sub-lease various areas and real estate inventory therein,” he said.

 “We are pleased that the arbitral tribunal dismissed the BCDA’s claim for back rentals, which we have always maintained were never due,” Sobrepeña said in a press conference.